raganwald/raganwald.github.com/index.md

 ### I ship products

+*“Reg crossed role and organizational lines to constantly better the company and increase in scale our impact on the market, our products, and customers.”*
+—MC, Investor, Startup Advisor, and former VP Product and Marketing, PagerDuty

 I have shipped as a Technical Product Manager, Program Manager, and in hands-on engineering roles.
 My work is informed by my professional experience in consulting, technology marketing, and enterprise sales.
 I am a past-member of both the Toronto Computer-Human Interaction ACM-SIG and the Toronto Product Management Association.

 I align technology, design, prioritization, process, and architecture with the capacity we have, the product we need to ship, and our product strategy.
 As a technical product manager, I collaborate heavily with my colleagues in Product, Engineering, and Sales, with a heavy emphasis on a culture of writing.
+My teams have won both the Jolt Product Excellence and Jolt Software Developer Productivity awards.
 The products I shipped have led to exits for KL Group/Sitraka and PagerDuty.[^sitraka-quest][^PDNYSE]

 [^sitraka-quest]: KL/Group/Sitraka was aquired by Quest Software in 2002.
 [^PDNYSE]: PagerDuty went public on the NYSE in 2019.